 Keto cornbread that is just as good as the real thing, but grain free.
-Only 1 net carb per serving and perfect for chili, soups, and stews.
+Only 1 net carb per serving and perfect for chilli, soups, and stews.

 Every true southerner loves cornbread!
 And most southerners have a preferred style of cornbread.
 Some folks like it dry and crumbly.
 Others like it moist.
-(I’m sorrrrrry for that word but sometimes you just gotta) I love my cornbread slightly sweet and cake-y!
+(I’m sorry for that word but sometimes you just gotta) I love my cornbread, slightly sweet and cake-y!

 Since corn is obviously NOT part of a ketogenic diet, I’ve been on the search for the perfect low carb replica.